aws/eks-distro/docs/contents/users/build.md

 The second step of the build is to build the rest of the containers out of the [EKS Distro Repository](https://github.com/aws/eks-distro).
-In the project root directory is a `Makefile` which assumes you are using ECR and have created ECR repositories.
+The project root directory contains a `Makefile`, which assumes you are using ECR and have created ECR repositories.
 Run the script with:

 ```shell
 make release